mbates/bates-solutions-common/README.md

-# Bates Solutions : Common
+# Microservices : Global Common Components

 Common components to use with Express projects